Exploring Petra: The Lost City

-Most of us know of Petra from the scene in “Indiana Jones and the Last Crusade” where Indy rides through a narrow passageway surrounded by stone only to arrive at an ancient building carved right into the mountains.
-How amazing for a young boy to later discover that this place really existed.
+Many of us know of Petra from the scene in “Indiana Jones and the Last Crusade” where Indy rides through a narrow passageway surrounded by stone only to arrive at an ancient building carved right into the mountains.
+As a child, I had no idea that the place actually existed.

-What we saw was Indiana entering the Lost City of Petra by the Siq passageway that ends at the entrance to the Treasury, the most famous of the rock cut architecture.
-What most people don’t realize is that this is just the the beginning of what Petra has to offer.
+In that scene, we see Harrison Ford enter the Lost City of Petra by the Siq passageway that ends at the entrance to the Treasury, the most famous of the rock cut architecture.
+What most people don’t realize is that this is just the entrance to Petra, and there is so much more to explore

 Beyond The Treasury

 Home to the Nabataeans thousands of years ago, Petra is a spectacular achievement of the ancient world.
 Through it’s history, the city has been occupied by the Egyptians, the Romans and the Byzantines before it was lost to time and hidden away from most of the world.
 In 1812, Petra was rediscovered and introduced back to the world by explorer Johann Ludwig Burckhardt.

 What amazed me most was that there was so much more to Petra than just the well-known Treasury and the Siq.

 Beyond the entrance and the flanking canyon by the Treasury, an entire valley revealed itself.
 Archaeologists believe that most of Petra is still hidden underneath the soil and is only being discovered bit by bit even today.

 We chose to hike the 800 steps up to the Monastery, another of the large carved monuments in this city.
 It is unbelievable how well preserved these buildings are having survived natural disasters over the centuries, the last earthquake completely devastating the city and crippling the water system that enabled the people to survive here.